Carrying While Female – Lessons Learned

 Mag Carrier Pros and Cons

-If a firearm is part of your everyday carry, or EDC kit, you’re already attuned to the fact that life-or-death situations do happen—and they don’t follow any rules.
+If a firearm is part of your everyday carry, or EDC kit, you’re already attuned to the fact that life-or-death situations do happen — and they don’t follow any rules.
 The neat and tidy fantasy of only needing one or two rounds to handle an attacker is often just that: a fantasy.
 Sometimes you need more, and just like firearms in general, it’s better to have and not need, than need and not have.
-That holds true regardless of whether you’re carrying an XD-S or a full-size double-stack.
+That holds true regardless of whether you’re carrying the latest XD-S or a full-size double-stack.

 How to Carry It